philc/book-notes/four thousand weeks - oliver burkeman.md

     new scandal overwrites the last one in public awareness -- and anyone who responds or retweets, even if their intention is to condemn the hatemongering, finds themselves rewarding it with attention, thereby helping it spread."
 A pit of futility.
-  * Despite the increasing effectiveness of social media nd the attention economy, ultimately we are choosing to be distracted and allowing it to happen.
+  * Despite the increasing effectiveness of social media and the attention economy, ultimately we are choosing to be distracted and allowing it to happen.
 If we were really enamored with our most prioritized activities, and weren't fatigued, then we couldn't be pulled away from them.
 * The intimate interrupter (chap 6)